Thiébauménil: Land use

 The land cover of the municipality, as it appears from the European biophysical land cover database Corine Land Cover (CLC), is marked by the importance of agricultural land (66.9% in 2018), a proportion roughly equivalent to that of 1990 (66.4%).
 The detailed distribution in 2018 is as follows: arable land (37.5%), forests (23.9%), grasslands (19.4%), heterogeneous agricultural areas (10%), urbanized areas (9%), areas industrial or commercial and communication networks (0.2%).

 The IGN also provides an online tool to compare the evolution over time of land use in the municipality (or territories at different scales).
 Several periods are accessible in the form of maps or aerial photos: the Cassini map (18th century), the staff map (1820-1866) and the current period (1950 to today).

 Toponymy

 From a personal name Theotbald (Thibaut) + mansionile.

 Tibamesni (1152), Theobalmasnil (1156), Thiebautmanil (1268).

 History

 The villages of Thiébauménil and Marainviller have intimately intertwined histories.
 Their territories have been part of the many possessions of the Abbey of Belchamp since the 12th century.

 Devastated during the Thirty Years War, Thiébauménil suffered a fire on 26 September 1632 which destroyed 42 homes.
 After the wars, in 1712, the parish had only 25 households.
 There were 135 in 1888.
 Thiébauménil was again annexed on 3 July 1811 to Marainviller.

 On 13 August 1911 a station on the line from Lunéville to Blâmont and Badonviller (the LBB) was inaugurated in Thiébauménil by Minister Albert Lebrun.
 The line's traffic operated until 1942.
 The station, located south of the town, became a dwelling in the 21st century.

-Demographics

-In 2020, the town had 382 inhabitants, down 1.55% compared to 2014 (Meurthe-et-Moselle: +0.06%, France excluding Mayotte: +1.9%).